Introduction

 What Is Competitive Intelligence Analysis?

-Competitive Intelligence Analysis (CIA) can be defined as the aggregation or analysis of competitive intelligence in a way that furnishes you with a comprehensive understanding of a competitor’s products, services, value proposition, capabilities, and weaknesses.
+Competitive Intelligence Analysisβ definition often refers to the aggregation or analysis of competitive intelligence in a way that furnishes you with a comprehensive understanding of a competitorβs products, services, value proposition, capabilities, and weaknesses.

-CIA is similar to competitor analysis, but a much broader term that includes extensive information on more topics concerning the market landscape than just your competitor.
+It is similar to competitor analysis, but a much broader term that includes extensive information on more topics concerning the market landscape than just your competitor.
 The information gleaned through such an analysis should be highly specific and timely, allowing for quick decision-making.
-It should be collated in the form of a report, having all the relevant metrics and created using robust tools to give you an accurate head-to-head with your competitors.
+It should be collated in the form of a report, having all the relevant competitor analysis metrics and created using robust tools to give you an accurate head-to-head with your competition.

-You could also use a competitive and market intelligence platform like Contify for your market intelligence requirements.
-However, CIA should never be used to duplicate a competitor’s strategy, as without access to proprietary information, what works for them might not work for you.
+You could also use a competitive and market intelligence platform like Contify for your market intelligence analysis requirements.
+However, competitive intelligence analysis should never be used to duplicate a competitor’s strategy, as without access to proprietary information, what works for them might not work for you.

 Steps to Prepare Competitive Intelligence Analysis Report

-Gathering competitive intelligence is half the battle.
+Competitive intelligence gathering is half the battle.
 Analyzing it and collating it in the form of a report is how you ensure its proper distribution within your company in the most efficient and organized manner.
 The steps involved are pretty simple.

 Deciding Who The Report Targets